tarkansarim/comfyUI-Realtime-Lora-Plus/README.md

 - Automatic caching - identical inputs skip training and reuse the LoRA
 - VRAM presets for different GPU sizes
 - Settings are saved between sessions

+## LoRA Analysis & Selective Loading

+Beyond training, this toolkit includes tools for understanding and fine-tuning how LoRAs affect your generations.

+### LoRA Loader + Analyzer

+The analyzer loads any LoRA and shows you which blocks have the most impact.
+It calculates a "strength" score (0-100%) for each block based on the weight magnitudes in that block.
+High-impact blocks are where the LoRA learned the most - these are often the blocks responsible for the subject's face, style, or composition.

+**Outputs:**
+- `model` / `clip` - The model with LoRA applied
+- `analysis` - Human-readable text breakdown
+- `analysis_json` - JSON data for selective loaders (enables impact-colored checkboxes)
+- `lora_path` - Path to the loaded LoRA (can connect to selective loaders)

+### Selective LoRA Loaders

+Each architecture has its own selective loader with toggles and strength sliders for every block or layer.
+This lets you:

+- **Disable low-impact blocks** to reduce LoRA influence on parts of the image
+- **Focus on specific blocks** (e.g., face blocks, style blocks, composition blocks)
+- **Fine-tune strength per-block** instead of using a single global strength

+**Presets included:**
+- Default (all on at 1.0)
+- All Off
+- Half Strength
+- Architecture-specific presets (High Impact, Face Focus, Style Only, etc.)

+### Impact-Colored Checkboxes

+Connect the `analysis_json` output from the Analyzer to a Selective Loader's `analysis_json` input.
+The checkboxes will color-code by impact:

+- **Blue** = Low impact (0-30%)
+- **Cyan/Green** = Medium impact (30-60%)
+- **Yellow/Orange** = High impact (60-90%)
+- **Red** = Very high impact (90-100%)

+This makes it easy to see at a glance which blocks matter most for your LoRA.

+### Usage Notes

+- **Analyzer standalone**: The LoRA Loader + Analyzer works on its own as a drop-in replacement for ComfyUI's standard LoRA loader.
+The analysis outputs are optional - you can ignore them and just use the model/clip outputs.

+- **Path override**: When you connect a path to a Selective Loader's `lora_path` input, the dropdown selection is ignored.
+This lets you analyze one LoRA and selectively load it in one step.

+- **Trainer → Selective Loader**: The `lora_path` output from any trainer node is compatible with the Selective Loader's path input.
+Train a LoRA and immediately load it with per-block control - useful for testing which blocks matter for your freshly trained subject.

 ## Defaults (Z-Image example)